peteroupc/html3dutil/doc/MathUtil.md

 * [mat4identity](#MathUtil.mat4identity)<br>Returns the identity 4 &times; 4 matrix (a matrix that keeps
 vectors unchanged when they are transformed with this matrix).
-* [mat4inverseTranspose3](#MathUtil.mat4inverseTranspose3)<br>Returns the transposed result of the inverted 3 &times; 3 upper-left corner of the given 4 &times; 4 matrix.
+* [mat4inverseTranspose3](#MathUtil.mat4inverseTranspose3)<br>Returns the transposed result of the inverted 3 &times; 3 upper-left corner of the specified 4 &times; 4 matrix.
 * [mat4invert](#MathUtil.mat4invert)<br>Finds the inverse of a 4 &times; 4 matrix.
 * [mat4isIdentity](#MathUtil.mat4isIdentity)<br>Returns whether a 4 &times; 4 matrix is the identity matrix.
 * [mat4lookat](#MathUtil.mat4lookat)<br>Returns a 4 &times; 4 matrix that represents a "camera" view,